glic3rinu/glic3rinu.github.io/pages/lessons-learned-communitylab.md

 2. **Make your experiments idempotent**

-    Nodes come and go, you can not assume all your slivers being on the same state.
+    Nodes come and go, you can not assume all your slivers being on the same homogeneous state.

     Design experiments in such a way that can run on both, fresh and already deployed nodes.